NicoJanE/PHP-Development-Template-Stack/README.md

 # What
 This is a **Docker Template Stack container(DTS) for PHP projects**.
 It consists of:
 - Latest mainstream PHP version
+  - including Symfony
 - Option to install other PHP version(side by side)
 - Debug instructions
 - Possibility to add Testing framework

 You can use this container to start programming in your local environment for development and testing purposes.
 For the rest of the documentation open the [main documentation page](https://nicojane.github.io/PHP-Development-Template-Stack/).
+Or the Quick Setup [here](./Howtos/quick-setup).
 Other DTS containers can be found [here](https://nicojane.github.io/Docker-Template-Stacks-Home/)

 <sub> &nbsp;&nbsp;&nbsp;&nbsp; *Is this a local repository project?
 Then use this local link [main page](./index) file. <sub>
 <br><br>